-Compulsive or over-exercising refers to any form of physical activity that is associated with disordered eating attitudes, beliefs and behaviours, and an inability or unwillingness to cut down or stop exercising even though it is detrimental to health.
+Compulsive exercise refers to any form of physical activity that is associated with disordered eating attitudes, beliefs and behaviours, and an inability or unwillingness to cut down or stop exercising even though it is detrimental to health.

-In addition, as part of the eating disorder, the individual may have developed a psychological dependence on exercise through the influence of perfectionistic tendencies and behavioural rigidity, a dependence on exercise for mood regulation, or due to the beliefs about the negative consequences that may result from alterations in exercise behaviour.
+As part of the eating disorder, the individual may have developed one of the following: a psychological dependence on exercise through the influence of perfectionistic tendencies and behavioural rigidity; a dependence on exercise for mood regulation; or unhelpful beliefs about the negative consequences that may result from alterations in their exercising behaviour.